 An attack on critical infrastructure for the energy sector could cause loss of power in large areas for long periods of time with server consequences akin to a natural disaster.

 Aviation's critical infrastructure relies on computing and a power outage or disruption in flight communication can have cascading effects that are felt around the world.
 Further, the introduction of Wi-Fi on planes represents another potential attack vector for passengers who utilise their often insecure Wi-Fi networks.

 Desktop and laptops computers are common targets for gathering passwords or financial account information.
-This risk is increasingly due to the growth in smartphones, tablets, smart watches, and other internet enabled devices that often collect sensitive personal information such as location and heart rate
+This risk is increasingly due to the growth in smartphones, tablets, smart watches, and other internet-enabled devices (IoT) that often collect sensitive personal information such as location and heart rates.

 Corporations are common targets for a variety of reasons from identity theft through to data breaches by both individuals and foreign governments who want to engage in cyber warfare to spread propaganda, sabotage, or spy on targets.

 Cars are increasingly computerized with critical systems like cruise control, engine timing, anti-lock brakes, seat belt tensioners, door locks, airbags, and driver-assistance system controlled by computers on many models.

 The introduction of Wi-Fi and Bluetooth to communicate with onboard devices and cell networks has increased the risk of cyber attacks, with self-driving cars expected to be even more complex.